 If you’re engaged with marketing your faith-based school to parents and guardians as the best place for their children’s education, you’re probably focusing on its academic excellence, faith formation, and the caring and safe community of your school as the three top reasons why your school provides an excellent educational environment.

-Both of these groups, however, value accountability and disclosure, and because of that, you may be posting your school’s tuition (as well as second and third child incentives, additional fees, and higher rates for families not affiliated with a sponsoring church or parish).
+Both GenXers and Millennials, however, value accountability and disclosure, and because of that, you may be posting your school’s tuition (as well as second and third child incentives, additional fees, and higher rates for families not affiliated with a sponsoring church or parish) on your school’s Web site.
 This may be another reason why parents aren’t choosing your school.
 It’s not that you’re posting tuition; it’s just the way in which you’re doing it.
 More than likely, you’re listing four- or five-digit figures as the yearly cost.
 And big numbers frighten people.

 For some reason, school leaders feel compelled to post tuition on the school’s Web site.
 If your school’s Web site reflects this, perhaps it’s because you feel it’s important to be open and honest, showing that there is nothing to hide.
 Perhaps it’s because that, when Web pages made their way into media, tuition schedules were seen as a way to eliminate some phone calls to the office.